 In the most recent Research Excellence Framework (REF) 2014, 80 per cent of our ‘general engineering’ research outputs were rated as ‘world leading’ or ‘internationally excellent’.

 What you will study

 Our PhD in Engineering Materials will give you the knowledge, skills and expertise needed for a career in engineering, research or academia.
 You’ll be intellectually challenged, develop research and management skills, and become an expert in your chosen field of study.

 It normally takes around three years to complete a full-time PhD.
 You’ll be assigned a minimum of two supervisors, who will guide you through your PhD.
-You’ll learn how to conduct literature review, how to develop your ideas and verify them with experiments, and how to collaborate and perform interdisciplinary research.
+You’ll learn how to conduct literature reviews, develop your ideas and verify them with experiments, and collaborate and perform interdisciplinary research.
 Over time, we’ll develop your skills and transform you into an independent researcher.

 - Adhesive bonding

 - Materials for infrastructure

 See a full list of all our academic staff within the Department of Mechanical Engineering Sciences.

 As a PhD student within the Department of Mechanical Engineering Sciences, you’ll have access to all our facilities, including our Surface Analysis Laboratory, our Functional Nanomaterials Laboratory and our hardware in our Microstructural Studies Unit.